The Contract Process

 - Service Agreements: a unit-specific purchase of goods or services with a defined Statement of Work (SOW), including a Price Schedule.

-- Master Service Agreement: a University-wide engagement with one supplier.
+- Master Service Agreement: a University-wide or multi-departmental engagement with a supplier.
 The University enters into this contract when the unit repetitively purchases goods or services from the same supplier(s).
-The agreement may include: 1) a defined Statement of Work (SOW); 2) a Price Schedule (e.g. copiers, office supplies, lab supplies etc.); 3) Terms and Conditions.
+The agreement must include: 1) a defined Statement of Work (SOW); 2) a Price Schedule (e.g. copiers, office supplies, lab supplies etc.); 3) Terms and Conditions.